liljencrantz/crush/README.md

 * lists of any type,
 * dicts of any type,
-* text,
+* strings,
 * regular expressions,
 * globs,
 * files,
 * booleans,
 * integer numbers,
+* floating point numbers,
 * structs, which contain any number of named fields of any type,
 * tables, which are essentially a list where each element is the same type of struct,
-* streams, which are like tables but can only be traversed once
+* table streams, which are like tables but can only be traversed once
+* binary data,
+* binary streams, which are like binary data but can only be traversed once
 * types, and
 * commands, which are either closures or built in commands.